 Principle Concepts for TAC Endorsement

-11) The AS Offer submission window will be consistent with the Energy Offer Curve (EOC) submission window.
+11) QSEs will have the ability to continuously update their AS Offers.
+SCED will use the most recently available AS Offer.

 Principle concepts Previously Endorsed by TAC

 1) QSEs will have ability in Real-Time to indicate whether a Resource is temporarily unable to provide AS due to operational constraints.